-In May 2015, during Jeremy’s last time in lock-down, Jeremy signed a document allowing me to be a part of his journey and I began going with him to medical appointments (a six-hour commute) for 3 plus years.
+In May 2015, during Jeremy’s last time in a psych unit lock-down, Jeremy signed a document allowing me to be a part of his journey and I began going with him to medical appointments (a six-hour commute) for 3 plus years.
 In November 2018, Jeremy’s dad died of aggressive brain cancer and Jeremy moved home for the first time in over 20 years.
 In 2018, for the first time his new psychiatrist asked me what I thought happened to Jeremy's brain.
 I explained Jeremy's traumatic birth, and a number of head injuries/traumas.
 His response was "oh, a compounded brain injury/trauma set off by an emotional trauma."
 For 4 years, at every appointment, I listened as Jeremy talked about an emotional trauma in 2006.
-For the first time since 2006, Jeremy was treated for his diagnosis not given sedating drugs to control his symptoms.
+For the first time since 2006, Jeremy was treated for his diagnosis and not just given sedating drugs to control his symptoms.
 This psychiatrist was also a homeopathic doctor and treated him with that method as well for six months....this was a rare and unprecedented gift.

-He is now living the non-addict lifestyle and regaining his life through exercise (weightlifting, mountain biking, rock climbing, golfing), eating nutritiously, and intentionally moving forward making decisions for the benefit of his mental health.
+He is now living the non-addict lifestyle and regaining his life through exercise (weightlifting, mountain biking, rock climbing, golfing, bouldering), eating nutritiously, and intentionally moving forward making decisions for the benefit of his mental health.
 It is an uphill climb daily.
 As we are holistic human beings – our spirit, mind, will, soul, emotions, intellect, physical body…are all connected.
 How we care for our mind affects our soul and body.
 I am trusting daily that GOD will restore all that has been taken from Jeremy and that he will live out the fullness of HIS days with God’s divine destiny and blessings.